About Hawai'i Farmers Union Foundation (HFUF)

 President, Vincent Mina: Husband, father of 2, President & founding member of HFUU.
 Maui County Rep. on HI Board of Agriculture.
 Since 1993, Vince & wife, Irene, have co-owned organically managed urban family farm, Kahanu Aina Greens LLC.
 Chair of Natl.
 Farmers Union special committee “Regenerative Agriculture Local Food” (RALF).
 Loves to farm/garden, swim in the ocean & jacuzzi in Iao river.

-Vice President/Treasurer - Anny Bruch is an international development professional with 25 years of experience with agricultural and community development projects in the Americas.
+Vice President, Anny Bruch is an international development professional with 25 years of experience with agricultural and community development projects in the Americas.
 Her expertise in evaluation, NGO management and training has served many organizations.
-Anny has a farm on the Hawaiian Island of Kauai, serves as Vice President and Treasurer for HFUF (Hawaii Farmers Union Foundation), and is certified in KNF (Korean Natural Farming).
+Anny has a farm on the Hawaiian Island of Kauai, serves as HFUF Vice President and is certified in KNF (Korean Natural Farming).

 Secretary, David Case: Before becoming the founding president of HFUU-Kona Chapter in 2012, David spent 35 years as an attorney in Alaska representing Alaska Native tribes, corporations and municipal govern-ments.
 Prior to HFUU, he served as the Board Secretary of The Coffee Berry Borer Task Force to assist coffee farmers in the fight against the Coffee Berry Borer.
-Board member: Keauhou Canoe Club
+David is also a Board Member of the Keauhou Canoe Club and races on the men’s 70s team.

 Director, Steven Lund is owner and founder of Hawaiian Sanctuary, an eco-educational retreat and healing center.
 For the last decade, the Hawaiian Sanctuary family has been committed to rebuilding the soil and natural habitats.
 He holds two certifications in permaculture, as well as natural farming with Master Cho, Kim ChongSuk Chang and JADAM (Jayonul Damun Saramdul).